-The mission of NorthStar Surgery Specialists, P.A. is dedicated to promoting health care by providing excellent emergency service and elective general surgery service to the Austin metro and surrounding areas.
+The mission of NorthStar Surgery Specialists, P.A. is to promote health care by providing excellent emergency services and elective general surgery to the Austin metro and surrounding areas.

 The gallbladder stores bile, which is produced by the liver and carried to the gallbladder and duodenum through the bile ducts.
 This is used to digest animal and vegetable fats, or highly spiced foods.
 Then, depending on the characteristics of the food, the stomach sends a signal to the gallbladder to contract and empty, so bile mixes with food and the person can digest well.

 According to the American Gastroenterological Association, are pieces of hard, solid matter that form in the gallbladder.
 They form when the components of bile — including cholesterol and bilirubin — form crystals.
 Gallstones may be as small as a grain of sand or as large as a golf ball, and the gallbladder may contain anywhere from one stone to hundreds.
 Gallstone disease is a common medical problem, affecting 10 to 15 percent of the population of the U.S., or well over 25 million people.
 Nearly 1 million new cases of gallstone disease are diagnosed every year in this country, approximately one-quarter of which require treatment.”

 How can the patient know if he/she has gallbladder stones?

 Yellow pigmentation of the skin and eyes (jaundice).

 If the patient has any of these symptoms, he or she should seek medical attention urgently, since these symptoms can trigger dangerous diseases, such as pancreatitis (inflammation of the pancreas) and cholangitis (infection/inflammation of the bile duct).